×

 When someone dies in a hospital or a hospice

-When a death occurs in a hospital or hospice, medical staff will be there to help.
+When someone dies in a hospital or hospice, medical staff will be there to help.
+The same is likely true when someone dies in a care home.
 If the cause of death is clear, a medical certificate will be issued quickly.
 You can then authorise your chosen funeral director to take the deceased into their care directly from the hospital or hospice.
-The person who has passed will be kept in a mortuary during this time and they may remain there for a number of days until the funeral director can collect them.

 What to do if someone dies abroad